booploops/okb-js/README.md

 The web component itself has the Shadow DOM disabled, so it can be styled with CSS.

-## Dependencies

-- Node.JS 22 (fnm is recommended for managing Node versions)

 ## License

 This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.